krylokha/FileSystemProject/README.md

 # FileSystemProject
-These task includes using Prototype and Memento patterns.
+These task includes Prototype and Memento patterns.